-The Providers List contains a list of authorized authentication providers.
+The Providers List contains a list of authorized authentication providers that, at the moment, can be an HTTP authenticator, the native one, or a SIP one.
 Each provider is associated to a name, an IP address, and some data about the identification process.
-This list is used to recognize the IP address that can be reached by not-authenticated user: the users have not an authorization must be allowed to contact the authentication provider to receive permissions.
+This list is used to recognize the IP address that can be reached by not-authenticated user: the users have not an authorization must be allowed to contact the authentication provider to receive permissions..